Error Handling

 - Return data - Treated as successful

-200 OKresponse - Return Response - Sent directly (⚠️ bypasses plugins/CORS)
+200 OKresponse - Return Response - Sent directly (⚠️ bypasses transform hooks)

 - Return undefined - Pass to next error hook